Your sales pitch is a critical element of your entire sales process.

 Wrap Up With a Specific Request

-After you’ve discussed your prospect’s needs, interests, pain points, offered them your solution, illustrated how it worked for others, it’s time to formulate and sum up what you want your prospect do next.
+After you’ve discussed your prospect’s needs, interests, and pain points, offered them your solution, and illustrated how it worked for others, it’s time to formulate and sum up what you want your prospect to do next.

 Be very precise about your expectations and tell them what action they should take next and how.